Quantifying Controversy in Social Media: Controversy scores for users

 \section{Controversy scores for users}

 The previous sections present measures to quantify the controversy of a conversation graph.
 In this section, we propose two measures to quantify the controversy of a single user in the graph.
 We denote this score as a real number that takes values in $[-1, 1]$, with $0$ representing a neutral score, and $\pm1$ representing the extremes for each side.
+Intuitively, the controversy score of a user indicates how `biased' the user is towards a particular side on a topic.
+For instance, for the topic `abortion', pro-choice/pro-life activist groups tweeting consistently about abortion would get a score close to -1/+1 while average users who interact with both sides would get a score close to zero.
+In terms of the positions of users on the retweet graph, a neutral user would lie in the `middle', retweeting both sides, where as a user with a high controversy score lies exclusively on one side of the graph.

 \spara{\textbf{$RWC^{user}$:}} The first proposed measure is an adaptation of \rwc.
 As input, we are given a user $u\in V$ in the graph and a partitioning of the graph into two sides, defined as disjoint sets of vertices $X$ and $Y$.
 We then consider a random walk that starts -- and restarts -- at the given user u.
 Moreover, as with \rwc, the high-degree vertices on each side ($X^+$ and $Y^+$) are treated as dangling vertices -- whenever the random walk reaches these vertices, it teleports to vertex $u$ with probability $1$ in the next step.
 To quantify the controversy of $u$, we ask how often the random walk is found on vertices that belong to either side of the controversy.
-Specifically, for each user $u$, we consider the conditional probabilities $\prob[\mathrm{start} =u \mid \mathrm{end} =X^+]$ and $\prob[\mathrm{start} =u \mid \mathrm{end} =Y^+]$ , we estimate them by using the power iteration method.
+Specifically, for each user $u$, we consider the conditional probabilities $\prob[\mathrm{start} =u \mid \mathrm{end} =X^+]$ and $\prob[\mathrm{start} =u \mid \mathrm{end} =Y^+]$ , and estimate them by using the power iteration method.
 Assuming that user $u$ belongs to side $X$ of the controversy (i.e., $u \in X$), their controversy is defined as:

 \spara{Expected hitting time:} The second proposed measure is also random-walk-based, but defined on the expected number of steps to hit the high-degree vertices on either side.
 Intuitively, a vertex is assigned a score of higher absolute value (closer to $1$ or $-1$), if, compared to other vertices in the graph, it takes a very different time to reach a high-degree vertex on either side ($X^+$ or $Y^+$).
 Specifically, for each vertex $u\in V$ in the graph, we consider a random walk that starts at $u$, and estimate the expected number of steps, $l_u^{_X}$ before the random walk reaches any high-degree vertex in $X^+$.
 Considering the distribution of values of $l_u^{_X}$ across all vertices $u \in V$, we define $\rho^{_X}(u)$ as the fraction of vertices $v\in V$ with $l_v^{_X} < l_u^{_X}$.
 We define $\rho^{_Y}(u)$ similarly.
 Obviously, we have $\rho^{_X}(u), \rho^{_Y}(u) \in [0,1)$.
 The controversy score of a user is then defined as